9 min read

 Best toys for teething

-Frozen whole wheat bagels– my daughter loved them and they were good for her, too! –Jillian, Timberlake, NC
+Frozen whole wheat bagels-- my daughter loved them and they were good for her, too! --Jillian, Timberlake, NC

-Disclaimer: The information on this website and any related links are for general informational purposes only and should not be considered a substitute for professional advice.
+Once your baby’s teeth come in, you’ll need to know how to keep baby teeth clean and healthy - check out our full brushing guide or visit FOREO.com.
+Real parent testimonials from parents.com Disclaimer: The information on this website and any related links are for general informational purposes only and should not be considered a substitute for professional advice.
 Do not use the information on this website for diagnosing or treating any medical or health condition.
 If you have or suspect you have a medical problem, contact a professional healthcare provider.